uvlad7/ffie/Readme.md

-This project is created to demonstrate how to create shared libraries in different languages and use them from Ruby
+This project is created to demonstrate how to create shared libraries in different languages and use them from Ruby and Python

 <pre><samp>
-vladimir@np940x5n:~/ffie$ rake > /dev/null 2>&1 && pipenv run bundle exec ./rubie.rb && pipenv run ./pythonie.py
+vladimir@np940x5n:~/ffie$ bundle exec rake > /dev/null 2>&1 && pipenv run bundle exec ./rubie.rb && pipenv run ./pythonie.py
 Hello from Rust!
 Hello from Crystal!
 Hello from Go!